Wavelet-resolved coherence beats in the Overhauser field of a thermal nuclear spin ensemble: Theory

-Then, the SST can be written as,
+Then, the SST can be written as

-here, $A(b) = \{a; W_x(a,b)\neq0 \}$ implying that integral is carried out for each $a$ provided that the wavelet transform has non-vanishing component.
-As long as the condition is satisfied for frequency separation components of signal $x(t)$, the CWT can be sharpened remarkably in the frequency axis while the time resolution remains unchanged.
-Here, we note that since bump wavelet (and hence, $W(a,b)$ and $T_x(w,b)$) have imaginary parts in the time domain, we shall only display their modulus.
+here, $A(b) = \{a; W_x(a,b)\neq0 \}$ implying that integral is carried out for each $a$ provided that the wavelet transform has a nonvanishing component.
+As long as the condition is satisfied for frequency separation components of the signal $x(t)$, the CWT can be sharpened remarkably in the frequency axis while the time resolution remains unchanged.
+We should note that since the bump wavelet (and hence $W(a,b)$ and $T_x(w,b)$) has imaginary parts in the time domain, we will only display its modulus.